AlfieDarko/CV/README.md

 - https://github.com/AlfieDarko/acebook-byte-3

 #### Business Awareness
- - Having experience running a business allows me to always see the business side of design decisions.
-Writing User Stories at Makers Academy in the planning stages of the development cycle made me hyper-aware of how important this is in software development too.
+ - Having experience running a business allows me to recognise the little things that contribute to success.
  - Coming from instances where losing even 1 customer would have a profound effect on our company's cashflow, I really understand how important great customer service and communication is.
+Developing User Stories at Makers Academy makes you assess design decisions from the point of view of the clients.

 #### Creative Solutions
- - Used Twilio (Customer SMS biz) for a weekend challenge project and immediately saw how I could adapt this for my business
+ - Used Twilio (SMS API Service) for a Ruby based weekend project and immediately saw how I could adapt this for my business
- - Building an sms system that automatically messages sub-contractors essential job details as soon as they come in.
+ - Building an SMS system that automatically messages sub-contractors essential job details as soon as they come in.
- - Automating this part of our business will help save time and cut down on discrepancies in regards to job details
+ - Always alert for things that may aid a solution down the road.

 #### Mentoring (helping others)